katieclark9/openTenancy/src/pages/blog/welcome-to-opentenancy.md

 Welcome to openTenancy.
 We made this with two goals in mind:

 1. To make tenancy rights simple to understand through an easy questionnaire.
 2. To make our product accessible to all by making it open source.

 We're inviting you to have a look at our MVP, right now we're focusing just on repairs - with the aim to expanding once we get some feedback.

-Have a look, let as know what you think, and we hope that this is able to help at least one person.
+Have a look and let us know what you think.
+We're excited to see openTenancy grow.

 Your founders,